pikepdf/pikepdf/docs/installation.rst

 .. note::

-    pikepdf should be built with the same compiler and linker as pikepdf; to be precise both must use the same C++ ABI.
+    pikepdf should be built with the same compiler and linker as libqpdf; to be precise both **must** use the same C++ ABI.
 On some platforms, setup.py may not pick the correct compiler so one may need to set environment variables ``CC`` and ``CXX`` to redirect it.
 If the wrong compiler is selected, ``import pikepdf._qpdf`` will throw an ``ImportError`` about a missing symbol.